Handlebars-Net/Handlebars.Net/README.md

 Check out the [handlebars.js documentation](http://handlebarsjs.com) for how to write Handlebars templates.

-handlebars.csharp doesn't use a scripting engine to run a Javascript library - it **compiles Handlebars templates directly to IL bytecode**.
+Handlebars.Net doesn't use a scripting engine to run a Javascript library - it **compiles Handlebars templates directly to IL bytecode**.
 It also mimics the JS library's API as closely as possible.

 ## Install